NingAnMe/DeepPrep-docs/docs/source/usage_cluster.rst

 =============================================
 Download the Singularity image (Google Drive)
 =============================================
-The Singularity image is typically used on HPC, since users do not have permissions to access the root directory.
+The Singularity image is typically used on HPC since users do not have permission to access the root directory.
-While the Docker image is commonly used on cloud platforms.
+Meanwhile, the Docker image is commonly used on cloud platforms.

 .. warning::
     The Singularity image should be downloaded to a **shared directory** ``<shared_storage_path>``.